galvan0806/project_3_recalls/README.md

 - Leaflet

 ### Planned Visualizations
-- A heatmap showing the recalls across the United States.
+- A heatmap showing the recalls across the United States. -Manny and Natalia Galvan
-- A visualization for the top 15 firm recalls.
+- A visualization for the top 15 firm recalls. - Lynn Foster
-- A visualization for categories of recalls.
+- A visualization for categories of recalls. - Teddy Song
-- A visualization for cities within the top state of recalls.
+- A visualization for cities within the top state of recalls. - Joe Almendarez

 ### Goals